 Account openings can also be detrimental because they lower the average age of your accounts, another factor that can drag down your credit score.

-But wait a second, you might say.
-Maybe you have a lot of credit cards and you preserve an excellent credit score by paying your bills on time and practicing other healthy credit habits.
-I know people who have 30-plus credit cards and top-notch credit.
-It can be done.
-In one sense, having a lot of available credit can actually help you because it makes it easier to maintain a low credit utilization ratio (credit you’re using divided by credit available to you).
+Over the long haul, having a lot of available credit can actually help you because it makes it easier to maintain a low credit utilization ratio (credit you’re using divided by credit available to you).
 Paying your bills on time and keeping your debts low are the two most important factors in FICO’s formula.
 But even the biggest credit card fanatics would admit that opening too many accounts all at once is risky.